Quick answers to popular questions.

 A: There are several ways to get involved.

 A: Anyone can be a volunteer.
-Volunteers come from religious groups, businesses, schools, community service organizations, corporations, associations, and interested and concerned individuals.
-They represent all professions: secretaries, lawyers, truck drivers, doctors, judges, policemen, housewives, students, etc. Volunteers do not need to be skilled at home repairs.
+Volunteers do not need to be skilled at home repairs.
+Our volunteers come from religious groups, businesses, schools, community service organizations, corporations, associations, and interested and concerned individuals.
+They represent all professions: secretaries, lawyers, truck drivers, doctors, judges, policemen, housewives, students, etc.

-Q: What do I need to know about Rebuilding Day?
+Q: What do I need to know about National Rebuilding Day?

 A: National Rebuilding Day is our annual, one-day “blitz-build,” held the fourth Saturday in April, when over 1,000 volunteers from throughout the Greater Richmond region provide major and minor repairs to qualified homes and community spaces in a target neighborhood.